USDA renews insurance option (PACE) to protect nitrogen investment in 2023

 - Acreage of fertilizer coverage for each field fertilizer was applied on

 A notice of loss claim must also be filed that nitrogen applications were prevented.
-Notices must be provided within 72 hours of either, when application was prevented or the end of the insurance period; whichever is later.
+Notices must be provided within 72 hours of either, when application was physically prevented or the end of the insurance period; whichever is later.

 Records are also important in units of coverage.
 Some farms choose to have coverage in enterprise, enterprise by practice, or whole farm units.
 For those same farms, if historical records exist to calculate an approved yield, basic or optional units can be chosen instead.
 Optional units can also be chosen, even if an underlying policy uses basic units.
 There is also flexibility to elect PACE on some eligible units and not elect on others.
 The key is that all units are insured by an underlying policy.